If you’re tired of going into “PANIC” mode while running your agency, this article is for you.

 Do some searching to see what your agency looks like as an employer.
 Look at what’s on Glassdoor—and respond to both negative and positives reviews.

-Ultimately, look at whether your online footprint is going to attract or repel your ideal team members.
+Ultimately, look at whether your online footprint is going to repel or attract your ideal team members.
 This includes your portfolio or case studies—from a candidate perspective, do these reflect what people will be doing?

 This work can really pay off—several of my clients get unsolicited resumes from qualified candidates nearly every day, primarily because they’ve made sure their employer brand matches reality.